ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 An unexpected bonus of writing my own parser is that I get full control over its error messages.
 I've tried to provide error messages in Curve Grapher's UI that are helpful and at the right level of detail for the user.
 If you have suggestions for how they could be better, please let me know!

+Anyway, my parser gave me a way to turn the user's equation into an AST.
 The next step in our process is turning an AST into GLSL code.

 ## GLSL generation

-Once we have an AST, the goal is to...
+Given an AST, we want to...

- - Find variables that aren't co-ordinates, so that we can generate uniform declarations for them (like `uniform float var_p;`)
+ - Find variables that aren't co-ordinates, so that we can generate uniform declarations for them (like `uniform float var_p;`) and so that we can show sliders for them in the UI.
- - Generate a string like `sin(x * var_p) * cos(y * var_p)` so we can stuff it into our shader code
+ - Generate a string containing GLSL code that computes the right hand side of the user's equation.
+In our example this is `sin(x * var_p) * cos(y * var_p)`.

-The first task is solved by looking at each node in your AST and keeping track of the `VARIABLE`s that you find whose name isn't `x` or `y`.
+The first task is solved by looking at each node in your AST and keeping track any nodes of type VARIABLE whose name isn't `x` or `y`.

 To solve the second task, I have a function like the following that walks over the tree and builds the GLSL code.
-Here's a very simplified example of what that function might look like:
+Here's a really simplified example of the real function that does this:

 ~~~js
 function toGLSL(node) {